sduoafvuosbfsdad/Geography-Resarch-Project/Work.md

 ## Post-fieldwork
 ### Contents:
+- Data Collection Overview
-- Representing and Analysing the Data Collected
+- Data Analysis
 - Concluding the Hypothesis
 - Evaluating the Methodology
 - Implications of the Research
 ### Data Collection Overview
 In the whole survey, we attained a total of 30 responses, and is a large enough sample size to make an effective analysis on public opinion.